Calamaro82/TestAutomation/ReadMe.md

 ### Execution

-To run the tests the user has to run the following command in the terminal from the test framework folder:
+To run the tests execute the following command in the terminal from the test framework folder:

 	packages\Nunit.ConsoleRunner.3.11.1\tools\nunit3-console.exe WestpacTestAutomation.csproj

-Optionally, the user can choose the environment in which the test suites are going to be executed by adding the argument **--params=env=<KEY>** in the command line, like this:
+Additionally, the user can choose the environment in which the test suites are going to be executed by adding the argument **--params=env=<KEY>** in the command line, like this:

 	packages\Nunit.ConsoleRunner.3.11.1\tools\nunit3-console.exe WestpacTestAutomation.csproj --params=env=<KEY>